justinamiller/DotNet-Coding-Guidelines/README.md

 namespace ProjectName.Services.Api.Ordering
 namespace ProjectName.Services.Worker.Ordering
 ```
-The preceding code suggest good organization of your code within the project, allowing you to navigate between layers easily.
+The preceding code suggests good organization of your code within the project, allowing you to navigate between layers easily.

 ### Tip #20
-👍 Do use singular form, noun or noun phrases to name a class:
+👍 Do use the singular form, noun, or noun phrases to name a class:
 ```
 public class Person
 {